 Investing in quality education

-Durham County is directly involved in a variety of ways with early education, and in the past three years has invested nearly $10 million in creating a universal preschool program called Durham PreK.
+Durham County is directly involved in a variety of ways with early education, and since 2016, has invested over $10 million in creating a universal preschool program called Durham PreK.

 Key components of Durham PreK include: